cincanproject/cincan-command/README.md

 Instead of letting the tool to figure out the input files from command-line, you can provide the input files directly as tar-file.
-When this is done, the tool does not try to apply any logic for down to upload files, so you have the full control.
+When this is done, the tool does not try to apply any logic to upload files, so you have the full control.
 You cannot use input file filtering with this approach.

 The input tar file is specified with option `--in` (or `-i` ) and